 Euphorbia characias subsp. wulfenii ‘Lambrook Gold’

-While not the only evergreen euphorbia, this species is of mention because the glaucous foliage looks fresh year round and it has a simple care regimen – simply cut back flowered stems to their base once past their best.
+While not the only evergreen euphorbia, this species has some of the best foliage, which looks fresh year round and it has a simple care regimen – simply cut back flowered stems to their base once past their best.
 Beacon like flowers light up the garden in summer, while the foliage sparkles with frost in winter.
 Other lovely evergreen euphorbias to grow include Euphorbia x pasteurii, Euphorbia mellifera and Euphorbia myrsinites.